Preventing Data Breaches In Your Organization

-Since cyber criminals can steal information from those employees who have access to it, one of the best way to minimize risk is to lessen the availability of data by:
+Since cybercriminals can steal information from those employees who have access to it, one of the best ways to minimize risk is to lessen the availability of data by:

-- Reducing the amount of employees that have access to information that are exposed to the possibility of danger.
+- Reducing the number of employees that have access to information that is exposed to the possibility of danger.

 - Not collecting information that is not relevant to your business.